Transitional Kindergarten » Transitional Kindergarten FAQ's

 Q: Why is TK only offered at Blossom Hill and Lexington?

-Q: How will TK placement be determined for the Lexington and Blossom Hill TK programs?
+Q: How will TK placement be determined?

 Q: When will I find out where my child will attend TK?